jgscott/STA380/exercises/exercises01.md

 Do you agree with the conclusions of her on-staff stats guru?
 If so, point to evidence supporting his case.
 If not, explain specifically where and why the analysis goes wrong, and how it can be improved.
 (For example, do you see the possibility of confounding variables for the relationship between rent and green status?)

-Note: while you should feel free to use any of the tools from the "supervised learning" half of the course, this is intended mainly as an exercise in visual and numerical story-telling.
-Tell your story primarily in plots, and don't feel like you have to run a dozen different regression models.
+Note: this is intended mainly as an exercise in visual and numerical story-telling.
+Tell your story primarily in plots, and while you can run a regression model if you want, that's not the goal here.
 Keep it concise.

 ## Bootstrapping